Have you met the Woodkins?

 Now, you and I both know, that could not be the case.
 She is just a very private, humble lady.

-This article is to help her - period.
+This article was written to praise her clever designs, and let others know about her work - period.
 She has had too many people take advantage of her designs, and we wanted to be sure you found THE ORIGINALS!

 I hope you find how the Woodkins as enjoyable as we do.
 If some of them find a place in your home - why, that would just be lovely!